Dialogue and Valuation: The axiological hypothesis, by José M. Ramírez

 This essay is based on the results of a linguistic and semiotic study of the scientific and artistic work of Ramón y Cajal, founder of neuroscience.
 Starting from Michael Halliday’s systemic and functional approach and Teun van Dijk’s notion of contextual model, the axiological hypothesis incorporates advances from the most innovative currents in linguistics and philosophy.

 The purpose of this essay is to describe the two value principles that normalise any dialogue, in any language, in any culture.
 And not only in verbal language, but also in visual language, music, urban planning… and in any cultural activity, from technoscience to art, through medicine, journalism, pedagogy or literary creation.
-The axiological hypothesis links with the normative principles of international law and leads to a future humanist pragmatics and, as its reverse, to an axiological or valuational theory of ideologies.
+The axiological hypothesis links with the normative principles of international and democratic law and leads to a future humanist pragmatics and, as its reverse, to an axiological or valuational theory of ideologies.

 The arguments are explained with cases obtained from analysis and illustrated with examples, images, graphs and boxes.
 The boxes try to encourage a first reading, a first approach, and at the same time highlight the most important aspects.